Empowering the workforce: embracing the benefits of flexible working hours arrangements

 Examples of flexible working hours arrangements

 How can this work in practice?
-We understand that this might not be easy to imagine, but it is.
-Here are a few examples of how flexible working hours arrangements can take place.
+We understand that this might not be easy to imagine, but here are a few examples of how flexible working hours arrangements.
 The only condition is that employees operate the same number of working hours as if they have a fixed timetable.

 Many companies adopt a flexi-time policy based on flexible and core hours within the same day.
-For instance, workers can begin to operate between 7 am and 9:30 am; this is flexible timing.
+For instance, workers can begin work between 7 am and 9:30 am; this is flexible timing.
 From 9:30 am to 12:30 pm, they are required to be working.
-Then, the lunch break time becomes flexible and can be taken from 12:30 pm to 3 pm.
+Then, the time they take their lunch break is flexible and can be taken from 12:30 pm to 3 pm.
 Back to core hours from 3 pm to 6 pm, and then flexible timings from 6 pm to 8 pm.

 For more clarity, here is what it can look like: